External Visual Inspection

 Thermal Shock evaluates 1) whether parts tolerate extreme hot/cold conditions and 2) how repeated exposure

-to those extremes affects them.
-Failures driven by repetitive thermo-mechanical loads fall under fatigue,
+to hot/cold conditions affects them.
+Failures driven by repetitive thermo-mechanical is called fatigue failure,

 and thermal cycling accelerates such mechanisms.
-In practice, TC uses air as the medium; TS uses liquid
+The difference between TC(temperature cycling) and TS is that TC uses air as the medium,

 Seal Test

-For space, aviation, and defense missions, long-term stability requires robust hermeticity to keep moisture
+For Aerospace and defense applications, long-term stability requires robust hermeticity to keep moisture

 and contaminants out.
 Seal Test quantifies hermetic quality.
 We first screen out large leaks (Gross Leak)